Inside: A simple formula can help you make family friends. Because life within community can be less lonely and exponentially more fun.

 Crying and spraying.
 Both are essential.

-How have you found your people?
-I’m listening.
-And if you need a person but live far away, I’ve got you.
-Message me and we’ll do a virtual park date.
-I’ll bring the brownies.
+If you need people but live far away, let’s do a virtual park date.
+We’ll bring the chicken.